 So that, and our cat breeding business (yeah, we breed hypoallergenic cats as well) (no, that was not in my life plan), and the homeschooling, and the teenagers doing teenager-y stuff . . . you’ve seen the old movies with the calendar pages whipping off to show the passage of time, right?

-Finally, though, with some things getting more settled, and a change to my schedule, I finally resolved last fall to get the book done by the end of this year, and while it’s still going to be a taller mountain to climb than hoped, I still feel hopeful.
-There is a path to it.
-I have to say, too, that while the research is enormous and at times may strain—break, even—the bounds of what’s necessary, there is an intense satisfaction in distilling it all down into a natural narrative, and I think it will pay off in the authenticity.
+The upshot is that I continue to work on it as life permits, but it’s definitely a much taller mountain to climb, and life a stingier bloke, than expected.
+I have to say, though, that while the research is enormous and at times may strain—break, even—the bounds of what’s actually required, there is an intense satisfaction in distilling it all down into a natural narrative, and I think it will pay off in the authenticity.

 That’s my hope, but just how much it does is of course up to the reader to determine, and that’s where this comes in.
-Due to continuing inquiries, I thought it might be good and fun not just to reassure that work is in fact getting done, that Remington Steele is real, but show some of it.
+Due to continuing inquiries, I thought it might be good and fun not just to reassure that progress is in fact being made, that Remington Steele is real, but show some of it.
 (If you don’t get the reference, hie thee to Netflix.)

-These are two excerpts from Above and Beyond, one focusing on Jay Zeamer, the other on Joe Sarnoski prior to their joining forces.
+These are two new excerpts from Above and Beyond—different from those found on the novel page here on the website—one focusing on Jay Zeamer, the other on Joe Sarnoski prior to their joining forces.
 Click on each link below to open the PDF; it should open in a new window in your browser.
 Please ignore any weird formatting; Scrivener is a bit wonky that way, but once I lay it out in InDesign, all those sorts of things will go away.
 My goal here was to merely get them into a reasonably nice format for reading online.
 If you do notice any typos, by all means, please let me know.
 I edit as I go, but—and please keep this in mind—this is still my first draft, so there likely are a few.

 I hope you enjoy them, and that they make everyone look forward to more.